davep/ng2web/docs/index.md

     You only need to make a copy of a template you actually want to change.
     Overriding one template doesn't mean you need to make a copy of all of them.
+Each tamplet is individually looked for using these rules.

 ## Global values

-The following variables are available in the templates:
+The following global variables are available in the templates:

 ### `generator`